segonzal/forecasting-task/README.md

 ## Task Requirements

 To complete this task, please use Python, Jupyter Notebooks, and xarray for data analysis.
 You are free to use any additional libraries or tools you find necessary.
+Please, focus on the quality of your analysis and the clarity of your findings, more than on the need to complete all the requirements.

 Your analysis should cover the following aspects:

 ### Data Loading and Preprocessing